So, are you a “Portlandia” fan? Or do you just want to live in a place where no sales tax exists? Maybe you like beaches.

 3. Framing & Exterior Work

 Framing is a major cost factor in building your house.
 Framing can easily take up to 20%-30% of your whole budget.
-Framing costs about $20,000 to 50,000 on average.
+Framing costs about $20,000 to 50,000 on average in 2022.
 Framing will create the initial structure of your house.

 The number of rooms you’ll have, the shape of your house, will all be determined with framing.
 So, framing needs important attention.
 Exterior work includes roofing, windows, doors, etc. The exterior can easily take up to 15%-20% of your whole budget.

 4. Interior Finishes

 Interior works are done differently in every house.
 People have different preferences.
 And everyone wants their house to be exactly as their preferences.
 People want a different level of finish.
 The exterior of the house can be excused to some point. but you live inside of a house.
 So, the inside has to e perfect.

 Some people have luxurious choices for their houses, some want minimal finishes.
 Either way, the range you can spend on this is entirely up to you.
 Interior finishes will take 25%-35% of your budget.

 Labor cost is the factor that will transform the rigid materials into your fully finished house.
 So, the better the labor, the greater the quality of work will be.
 Labor cost can be influenced by the commute time to the site location, the labor cost of the particular geographical area, etc. Labor costs will take 30%-60% of your construction budget.

 A building permit is a primary step.
 It is illegal to start any construction work without the necessary permits.
 First, you will have to apply to the local city offices for necessary permits.
 After application, there will be inspections.
 You will have to pay small amounts on inspection fees.

 It is a contractor’s job to get all the necessary permits.
 If you see any indifference in your contractor regarding permits, you should instantly take the necessary actions.
 You should replace your contractor if necessary.